 Even as first-time founders, Vanessa and I had to follow our own truth here - in our gut, we believed that with so many folks stuck at home indefinitely, many are rediscovering the joy around cooking (remember the sourdough starters and scallion growing that dominated our IG feeds?).
 We found an internal conviction in a belief that Omsom may actually be more relevant now than ever.
 So we decided to move forward, despite the many challenges and unknowns, giving people something exciting in these uncertain times—to literally spice up their pantry!

-What are some of the challenges you’ve faced launching and growing a food business during the pandemic?
+What are some of the challenges you’ve faced launching and growing a food business?

 Tough times can be brutal, but they also force a distillation of what’s real, who you are as a leader, who your core audience is, and what’s most important about your product.
-While the pandemic forced Omsom to return to a bootstrapped, scrappy mentality, it also reminded us what we’re good at and who we stand for—that’s building with heart for a community that has long been underserved.
+2020 reminded us what we’re good at and who we stand for—that’s building with heart for a community that has long been underserved.
 We took this opportunity, painful as it is, to remove all the distractions and focus on our north star as a brand.

 Do you think 2020 has changed the way people cook and eat at home?

 Absolutely, 2020 has without a doubt changed the way people cook and eat at home, among many other ways we now approach our daily life.
 I think a lot of folks rediscovered the joy of cooking, using their own hands to create nourishment and comfort in the kitchen.
 It’s a truly beautiful thing that has emerged from truly tough and harrowing times.
 And, I’m so freakin’ thankful Omsom has even been a part of that journey for folks.

 What is one item from your line that is a "must-have" regardless of cooking experience?